Skip to main content

 Our audience.
 We write for people who have the power to make change: Public health leaders, policy makers, and advocates.

 Our journalism.
 We publish features, analysis, investigations, and opinion.
 We welcome pitches from freelance journalists and opinion writers, including academics.
 We are editorially independent and nonpartisan.
+Most of our stories are available for republishing.
+There are some restrictions, so see our guidelines for details.

 Expectations.
 We follow journalistic practices, standards, and ethics, most notably as outlined by the American Society of Magazine Editors.
 Our stories go through multiple rounds of editing.
 We fact-check pieces in accordance with the KSJ Fact-Checking Project’s guidelines, with significant features receiving the deeper “magazine model” treatment and our shorter items receiving the “newspaper model,” as outlined in the State of Fact-Checking in Science Journalism.